 Jo has been associated with Yarlet since 2010.
 She is a current Yarlet parent, with an older child who is an Old Yarletian now attending Denstone College and is married to an Old Yarletian.

 Her areas of expertise include Safeguarding, Compliance, Auditing, Training and GDPR, and takes a particular interest in our Early Years department and boarding provision.
 Jo is Yarlet's Safeguarding Governor.

 Peter Middleton was educated at Stewart’s Melville College in Edinburgh and is a graduate of Bristol University where he read English.
 Following a year teaching at Highbury Preparatory School in Kwa-Zulu Natal, South Africa, Peter returned to the UK to teacher training at the University of Strathclyde and a first post at Loretto School in East Lothian.
 He moved south joining Shrewsbury School in 2008 where for eight years he was Master in Charge of The Hunt, Shrewsbury’s historic running club.
-Between 2011 and 2016 Peter was Housemaster of Rigg’s Hall, one of the boys' boarding houses at Shrewsbury, and in his present role as Deputy Head he oversees the co-curricular life of the School.
-A keen runner with 21 marathons to his name, Peter is married to Jenna, a local GP, and they have three young daughters who keep them busy!
+Between 2011 and 2016 Peter was Housemaster of Rigg’s Hall, one of the boys' boarding houses at Shrewsbury and went on to be Deputy Head which involved overseeing the co-curricular life of the School.
+In January 2022, Peter took up his current role as the Headmastser at Oswestry School.
+Peter is A keen runner with 21 marathons to his name, Peter is married to Jenna, a local GP, and they have three young daughters who keep them busy!
 Peter makes a particular contribution in Marketing.

 Giulia (Julia) Mitchell is English / Italian dual nationality and lives in Staffordshire.
 Educated in Cheshire, she read English Literature & Language at Christ Church, Oxford University and has worked across a number of international sectors: finance, business development, marketing, affinity brand partnerships & brand extension programs.
 Most recently, she has been a Director of Bentley Motors prior to establishing her own Consultancy business.
 Julia is married to Julian, himself an Old Yarletian!
 Their 2 boys have been educated at Yarlet and Shrewsbury School.
 Julia takes a particular interest in Boarding and Safeguarding.